 Can I purchase tickets at the door?

-No, to comply with state guidelines for amusement parks, all daily admission tickets must be purchased online in advance.
-A $1 processing fee will be added.
+No, all daily admission tickets must be purchased online in advance.
+A $1 processing fee is added to each ticket sold.

 What is the cost of admission?

-What if it rains on my selected visit date?
+What if rain or snow is forecast or falls on my selected visit date?